stephenh/ts-proto/README.markdown

 - With `--ts_proto_opt=outputServices=false`, or `=none`, ts-proto will output NO service definitions.

 - With `--ts_proto_opt=emitImportedFiles=false`, ts-proto will not emit `google/protobuf/*` files unless you explicit add files to `protoc` like this
   `protoc --plugin=./node_modules/.bin/protoc-gen-ts_proto my_message.proto google/protobuf/duration.proto`

 - With `--ts_proto_opt=fileSuffix=<SUFFIX>`, ts-proto will emit generated files using the specified suffix.
 A `helloworld.proto` file with `fileSuffix=.pb` would be generated as `helloworld.pb.ts`.
 This is common behavior in other protoc plugins and provides a way to quickly glob all the generated files.

 - With `--ts_proto_opt=enumsAsLiterals=true`, the generated enum types will be enum-ish object with `as const`.

 - With `--ts_proto_opt=useExactTypes=false`, the generated `fromPartial` method will not use Exact types.

   The default behavior is `useExactTypes=true`, which makes `fromPartial` use Exact type for its argument to make TypeScript reject any unknown properties.

+- With `--ts_proto_opt=delimitedMethods=true`, ts-proto will generate `Message.encodeDelimited` which will prefix the output binary with its length, and `Message.decodeDelimited` which will decode binaries prefixed with a length.
+This is helpful in cases where you want to stream multiple messages, you can read more about that approach [here](https://developers.google.com/protocol-buffers/docs/techniques#streaming)

+  (Requires `outputEncodeMethods=true`, which is true by default.)

 ### Only Types